Cyb3rC3lt/CrackMapExec-Modules/README.md

 # CrackMapExec Modules
-Here are some CME modules I created to help with AD enumeration.
+Here are some CME modules I created to help with AD enumeration and exploitation.

 If you ever wanted to know who the 'Domain Admins' are quickly without building an ldap search string, running ldapdomaindump or starting up BloodHound then the 'GROUP-MEM' module is for you.

 GROUP-MEM helps to return all the members of any Active Directory group whether it be a group of users, groups or computers.

+if you ever wanted to easily add, delete or modify a computer account password then the ADD-COMPUTER module is for you.

+ADD-COMPUTER allows you to do all of the above very easily and can also use Kerberos.

 If you ever wanted a list of Computers described as 'Server' or some other decription of your choice then the 'COMP-DESC' module is for you.